Paua Tech Limited: Activities

 The aggregation of charge point networks into a single mobile application and EV Charge card is an electric vehicle solution similar to traditional fuel cards.
 The company services business customers and provides a white label solution for customers such as cinch, part of the Constellation Automotive Group, in the form of cinchCharge.
+In 2022 Paua partnered with Moove to enable "Moove Charge" a white label application for private licence hire electric vehicle drivers.
+Paua partnered with Motability Operations in 2024 to launch "Go Charge" a service for Motability Scheme customers.

 Paua is the largest roaming network in the UK claiming 43,000 connectors at February 2024.
 Charging network partners include IONITY, GRIDSERVE, Osprey, Fastned, Applegreen electric, Instavolt and others.
 Paua is the first and only company to have integrated the Scottish network, ChargePlace Scotland.